 Ask your doctor if you have any questions about why this medicine has been prescribed for you.
 Your doctor may have prescribed this medicine for another reason.

 This medicine is available only with a doctor's prescription.

-Paroxetine is not recommended for use in anyone under 18 years of age.
-It has been shown that the risk of serious side effects such as suicidal thoughts and actions is higher in people under 18.
+Paroxetine is not recommended for use in children under 18 years of age.
+It has been shown that the risk of serious side effects such as suicidal thoughts and actions is higher in this age group.

 Before you take this medicine

 When you must not take it

 Do not take this medicine if you have an allergy to:

 - any of the ingredients listed at the end of this leaflet.

 Some of the symptoms of an allergic reaction may include:

 - shortness of breath